loveofsalt/pinterest-growth-system/Pinterest_OAuth.md

 ### Why this is necessary

+Find most of this info at https://developer.pinterest.com.
+Make sure that the Pinterest is a business account.

+Create an app on pinterest and fill in the required details.

 This process establishes a secure connection using **OAuth 2.0**, the industry standard for API authorization.
 Before your application can automate tasks (like creating pins), it must obtain an **Access Token**.

 We perform this two-step "handshake" to ensure security: